-The Shadow War is a new play exploring the interaction between Hmong, Lao, and American perspectives of the CIA's Secret War in 1970s Laos.
+The Shadow War is a play exploring the interaction between Hmong, Lao, and American perspectives of the CIA's Secret War in 1970s Laos.
 It is the story of five characters whose lives and destinies were woven together by the tragic circumstances of America's "shadow" clandestine war in Laos, the Vietnam War's "shadow" second front.
 With the U.S. government maintaining the secrecy of its military involvement in "neutral" Laos, the CIA trained the mostly Hmong Secret Army to fight the communist Pathet Lao and repel the invading North Vietnamese Army.
 A CIA station chief and his wife, their Hmong housekeeper, the Pathet Lao agent working with the station chief, and the housekeeper’s combatant brother tell their personal stories of the war.

 Written by: Amy Russell